 Term Meaning in this handbook Progression Undergraduate progression from one stage to another is achieved by meeting the progression requirements set out within the regulations.
 Master's students are considered to be in a single stage of study.
 Recognition of Prior Learning (RPL) The process through which students can be admitted with credit to a particular undergraduate or postgraduate course through the formal recognition of prior certificated learning (RPCL) or prior experiential learning (RPEL).
 Students seeking admission with prior learning based on RPCL or RPEL are not permitted to register for a course leading to a University award until such admission has been approved in writing.
 RPL only takes place prior to entry and retrospective applications will not be considered.
 Repeat A repeat is an opportunity to retake the complete cycle of assessment (sit and resit) for progression/award or exceptionally a full semester.
 It will entail repeating the learning as well as the assessment, therefore fees will apply.
 Marks for repeat modules are not capped.
 Resit A resit is an opportunity to retrieve an initial fail without repeating a module.
 Resit marks are capped at 40% on modules at levels 3-6 and at 50% on modules at level 7.
 Rounding of marks Module, stage and grand mean marks will be a whole number rounded up (≥0.45) or down (≤0.44).
 Sit A Sit is an opportunity to take an assessment 'as if for the first time'.
 A Sit may be offered by a PAB due to accepted extenuating circumstances.
 'Sit' marks are not capped at the pass threshold and will be weighted in accordance with the assessment weighting for the assessment mode following the accepted extenuating circumstances claim.
-Stage The period of an award between two progression points (see also 'Level' above) Trailed credit The practice of permitting undergraduate students to progress to the next stage of study while trailing up to a maximum of 20 credits, in accordance with specified criteria and where approved by the PAB.
+Stage The period of an award between two progression points (see also 'Level' above) Suspension of Studies (SOS) The formal process by which a student can request to interrupt their studies for a period of up to one year.
+SOS is a student-led decision in accordance with the timeframes set out within the regulations.
+Temporary Withdrawal (TWD) A University-led decision requiring a student to temporarily withdraw from their studies either for reassessment purposes or as a result of a decision made under the Fitness to Study Procedure.
+In the case of reassessment, this applies to instances where a PAB uses its discretion to offer a second resit opportunity and a student is required to temporarily withdraw (TWD) until the next available opportunity to resit the assessment.
+Trailed credit The practice of permitting undergraduate students to progress to the next stage of study while trailing up to a maximum of 20 credits, in accordance with specified criteria and where approved by the PAB.
 Credit can be trailed at all stages of undergraduate courses.

-\ Please see the University's Academic Framework for further details (Appendix A).
+^{} Please see the University's Academic Framework for further details ($\underline{\mathsf{Appendix}\;\mathsf{A}}$).